Barriers for Learning in an Evolving World: Mathematical Understanding of Loss of Plasticity

-Notably, despite Adam violating the symmetry conditions required for \cref{prop:frozen_duplicate_lop}, the empirical evidence suggests that it frequently fails to escape the manifold.
-This observation implies the existence of a stronger theory capable of explaining this phenomenon.
+Notably, \Cref{rem:optimizers} predicts that Adam, despite fundamental differences with SGD, also fails to escape the manifold, which is validated by our experiments.

 \paragraph{Escaping the LoP manifolds with perturbations.} While a comprehensive theoretical analysis of the stability of empirically observed LoP manifolds is beyond the scope of this work, our empirical investigations indicate that these manifolds are frequently unstable or resemble saddle-like shapes.
 Certain types of noise or symmetry-breaking operations can help models escape these manifolds.
 We highlight two common perturbations: (1) \emph{Noisy SGD} is a modification of SGD that adds Gaussian noise to the computed gradients before parameter updates.
 The magnitude of this injected noise is usually proportional to the norm of the gradient, with its initial relative strength gradually decreasing over successive steps.
 By applying this noise after cloning, we can determine whether the model can escape the LoP manifold or if it will fall back.
 (2) \emph{Dropout} introduces stochasticity in the forward and backward passes by randomly zeroing activations.
 For cloned units, this breaks the symmetry because different clones might be active in different dropout masks, leading to divergent gradient updates.
 This is supported by experiments where dropout helps a model escape an artificially induced cloning manifold (see \cref{fig:dropout_escapes_cloning_appendix}).